Universal File Delivery: Overcoming Challenges Moving Mountains of File Data

 • Global or cloud file systems – Also proprietary storage offerings, but from vendors such as Ctera, Panzura, and Nasuni, among others.
 We will go deeper on these solutions below.
 These systems include a global namespace, offer file locking, and support common file systems operations (read, write, modify, delete, etc.).

 • Universal file delivery – Resilio’s strategy is built on open, cross-platform, and software-only universal file delivery.
 Resilio enables scale-out, “any-directional” real-time file delivery to unify all IT infrastructure and devices (core, cloud, edge) and help IT control and accelerate global data movement, over any location and network.
-By contrast to cloud file systems, Resilio Connect complements and seamlessly integrates with Microsoft DFS and NFS 4.0. as well as deployed storage (DAS, SAN, and NAS) infrastructure.
+By contrast to cloud file systems, Resilio Platform complements and seamlessly integrates with Microsoft DFS and NFS 4.0. as well as deployed storage (DAS, SAN, and NAS) infrastructure.

 Platform and Location: Independent Universal File Delivery